gsudre/lab_notes/163-SPrediXcan.md

 My original idea was to make a nice plot here, but the results are not worth it.

 At least the correlation result looks nice.
+Maybe I could do some WG analysis in the imputed results?
+Maybe...
+I'll see what Philip says.

 Let's spend some time in the brain phenotype then.